nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `exit`

-### Saving the module
+### Saving the data

-Ailurus module are saved in the hard disk automatically after any command that changes the module.
+Ailurus data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

-### Editing the module file
+### Editing the data file

-Ailurus module are saved as a JSON file `[JAR file location]/module/addressbook.json`.
-Advanced users are welcome to update module directly by editing that module file.
+Ailurus data are saved as a JSON file `[JAR file location]/data/addressbook.json`.
+Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the module file makes its format invalid, Ailurus will discard all module and start with an empty module file at the next run.
+If your changes to the data file makes its format invalid, Ailurus will discard all data and start with an empty data file at the next run.
 </div>

-### Archiving module files `[coming in v2.0]`
+### Archiving data files `[coming in v2.0]`

 _Details coming soon ..._